 Easter gets its name from the goddess Ostara, also known as Eastre and Eostre.
 Ostara is a fertility goddess.
 Her annual arrival in spring is heralded by the flowering of trees and plants and the arrival of babies, both animal and human.

 Easter eggs and the Easter Bunny both featured largely in the spring festivals of the goddess Ostara.
-The rabbit (famous for its skill at rapid reproduction) was her sacred animal, and brightly colored eggs, chicks, and bunnies were all used at festival time to honor this goddess of fertility and abundance.
+The hare (famous for its skill at rapid reproduction) was her sacred animal, and brightly colored eggs, chicks, and bunnies were all used at festival time to honor this goddess of fertility and abundance.

 The Origin of Ostara

 Some sources suggest that Ostara originated from Eostre, a pagan deity worshipped by the Anglo-Saxons and also one of the Celtic goddesses.
 While Ostara doesn’t seem to be a Norse goddess, a few scholars claim that she is a hypostasis of Freyja.
 Under that consideration, Ostara could be an Old Norse Vanir deity.
 Yet, the true origins of this mysterious figure are not clear.
 Therefore, nothing certain can be derived from what is known.

 Saint Bede, in his work ‘The Reckoning of Time,’ describes the worship of Eostre during the Paschal month.
 Eostre/Ostara was a revered goddess by the Anglo-Saxons and the Germanic peoples.

 Ostara is the goddess of spring.
 She is the divine maiden that brings forth the first light of day and springtime.
 Ostara is responsible for resurrecting the world after winter’s frozen grip has been withdrawn.